zentyal/zentyal/docs/en/user/directory.rst

 * Assign access permission to the different eGroupware applications for all users of a group.

-The users are created from the :menuselection:`Users --> Add user` menu, where the following data must be
+The users are created from the :menuselection:`Users and Groups --> Users` menu, where the following data must be
 completed:

 .. image:: images/directory/03-useradd.png
+   :scale: 80

 User name:
   Name of the user in the system, which will be the name used for identification in the authentication processes.
-Name:
+First Name:
-  User's name.
+  User's first name.
-Surnames:
+Last Name:
-  User's surnames.
+  User's last name.
-Comments:
+Comment:
   Additional data on the user.
 Password:
   Password to be used by the user in the authentication processes.
+This info must be provided twice to avoid misspellings in this vital data.
 Group:
   The user can be added to a group during its creation.